 Colt Brockington, for many years, considered becoming a pharmacist.
 However, as time moved on, Brockington realized that his true passion lies within education.
-Now, he is thriving as a science teacher at his alma mater Wayne County High School (WCHS).
-Brockington teaches a variety of courses to accommodate all students, ranging from special education (SPED) biology to honors physics.
-He commands respect in the classroom and maintains high expectations of both himself and students while promoting a rigorous yet nurturing academic culture.
+Now, he is thriving as an assistant principal at his alma mater Wayne County High School (WCHS).
+During Brockington's time as a teacher, he taught a variety of courses to accommodate all students, ranging from special education (SPED) biology to honors physics.
+He commanded respect in the classroom and maintained high expectations of both himself and students while promoting a rigorous yet nurturing academic culture.
 A data-driven educator, Brockington helped develop a cross-class flexing plan within his professional learning community (PLC).
-Working alongside colleagues, he helps to analyze student assessment data, then splits students up into groups based on their needs.
-In the days following an assessment, the biology team at WCHS will rotate, or “share,” the different groups across classes, ensuring that each student receives differentiated instruction that accommodates their varying needs.
+Working alongside colleagues, he helped to analyze student assessment data, then split students up into groups based on their needs.
+In the days following an assessment, the biology team at WCHS would rotate, or “share,” the different groups across classes, ensuring that each student received differentiated instruction that accommodated their varying needs.
 Thanks in large part to Brockington’s efforts, WCHS students outperform the state in science and have yielded a No. 1 overall ranking in their Regional Educational Service Agency (RESA) district.

-A leader “on the field,” Brockington draws from his experience as a former baseball player to excel in his roles as the head WCHS softball coach, assistant baseball coach and athletic academic advisor.
-He maintains an equal commitment to academics and athletics by connecting students with tutors as well as promoting goal-setting and progress-monitoring.
+As a leader “on the field,” Brockington exceled in his role as the head WCHS softball coach for three years.
+During this time, the program won three region championships and had one state runner-up finish.
+Brockington's success landed him a spot as a coach for the Georgia Dugout Club All-State Game in 2024.
+Brockington has also served as an assistant baseball coach and athletic academic advisor.
+He maintained an equal commitment to academics and athletics by connecting students with tutors as well as promoting goal-setting and progress-monitoring.
 He upholds an honest and consistent line of strength-based communication with students, parents and colleagues, focused on reinforcing strengths and refining areas of need, to provide his students with a full, well-rounded school experience.
-In 2023, his softball team was the GHSA AAAA State Runner-Up and Brockington received the 2023 GA Dugout Club AAAA Head Softball Coach of the Year award.
+Brockington will be transitioning from the role of teacher and coach to assistant principal this upcoming school year.
+He has also recently been selected to serve as the PAGE Region 1 Board of Director.

 Press release: One Jesup Science Teacher Starts New Year with $25,000 Milken Educator Award Surprise